jenpin/theeconomicsocio/content/blog/fruit-picking-Mt-Macedon/index.md

   ]
 ---

 So Mister & Missus Pinto are visiting us,Melbourne.
 We are thrilled and excited to take them to our favorite places in Melbourne.
 Our enthusiasm might seem infectious.
 The fresh food markets are few of the highlights of Melbourne.
 While the markets are on our list ,we wanted them to have a unique experience.
 My mother grew up on a farm .
 They grew rice for a living.
 And so knowing my mother and her tastes, fruit picking was a clear winner.
-We knew it would be an experience that would be etched in their mind.
+We knew it would be an experience they would connect with.
 ![Strawberry fields](./strawberry-fields.jpg)
 There are plenty of orchards that allow you to pick your own fruit.
 Keeping up with the 'paddock to plate' hashtag , these places are getting extremely popular giving tourists and locals alike, a fun-filled day out.